microsoft/ChakraCore-wiki/Build-Status.md

 [ddjarmrelicon]: http://dotnet-ci.cloudapp.net/job/Microsoft_ChakraCore/job/daily_disablejit_arm_release/badge/icon
 [ddjarmrellink]: http://dotnet-ci.cloudapp.net/job/Microsoft_ChakraCore/job/daily_disablejit_arm_release/

+DisableJIT is a work in progress as part of the cross platform effort.
+It may be unstable as we get it up to speed.
+Failing builds here do not necessarily indicate an instability in the main ChakraCore builds (which are represented by the rolling builds at the top of the page).

 ## Legacy Builds

 Once daily we run builds of some configurations using Windows 7 (Windows Server 2008 R2) and VS 2013.